Advan Kadušić

-Advan Kadušić (/bs/; born 14 October 1997) is a Bosnian professional footballer who plays as a right-back for Croatian HNL club Istra 1961 and the Bosnia and Herzegovina national team.
+Advan Kadušić (/bs/; born 14 October 1997) is a Bosnian professional footballer who plays as a right-back for Croatian HNL club Istra 1961.

 Kadušić started his professional career at Sarajevo, before joining Zrinjski Mostar in 2017.
 Three years later, he moved to Celje.
+In 2022, he signed with Istra.

 A former youth international for Bosnia and Herzegovina, Kadušić made his senior international debut in 2020.

 Club career

 Early career

 Kadušić started playing football at his local club Omladinac Sanica, and later at Krajina Cazin, before joining Sarajevo's youth academy in 2013.
 He made his professional debut against Velež on 18 October 2015 at the age of 18.
 On 10 August 2016, he scored his first professional goal against Krupa, which secured the victory for his team.

 In December 2017, Kadušić switched to Zrinjski Mostar.

 In January 2020, he moved to Slovenian side Celje.
 Kadušić left the club in January 2022, with his contract having been terminated by mutual consent.
 With Celje, Kadušić won the club's first national title, and in his two years at the club, played in 61 matches.

 In July 2022, Kadušić joined NK Istra 1961 in Croatia.